-Practical application of engineered proteins in molecular electronics and sensor materials applications are clearly on the near horizon.
-Protein molecules represent the ultimate miniaturization possible in individual devices whose state can potentially be controlled independent of its neighbors.
-This property, together with the emergence of a knowledge base allowing protein properties and interaction specificity to be engineered with relative ease, will undoubtedly lead to progressively more sophisticated assemblies, whose functional limitations can only now be guessed at.
-Multidisciplinary programs such as those in the Soviet Union that pioneered development of bacteriorhodopsin based devices [1,3], or the Frontier Research Program of the Riken Institute in Japan [55], represent focused efforts to realize the potential of this technology.
+The practical application of engineered proteins in molecular electronics and sensor materials applications are clearly on the near horizon.
+Protein molecules represent the ultimate miniaturization possible in individual devices whose state can potentially be controlled independently of its neighbors.
+This property, together with the emergence of a knowledge base that allows protein properties and interaction specificity to be engineered with relative ease, will undoubtedly lead to progressively more sophisticated assemblies, whose functional limitations can only now be guessed at.
+Multidisciplinary programs that pioneered development of bacteriorhodopsin-based devices [1•,3], or the Frontier Research Program of the Riken Institute in Japan [55•], represent focused efforts to realize the potential of this technology.